Contexter/FountainAI/README.md

   - [Accessing Compiler Output in GitHub Actions](#accessing-compiler-output-in-github-actions)
   - [Conclusion](#conclusion)

-## Introduction
+### Introduction

-This guide provides a comprehensive step-by-step approach to automate the initial setup and deployment of a Vapor application, using modern DevOps practices.
-By following these steps, you will create a robust and scalable environment for your application, leveraging Docker, Nginx, PostgreSQL, Redis, and RedisAI, all managed through GitHub Actions.
-This setup ensures a seamless workflow from development to production, enabling continuous integration and continuous deployment (CI/CD).
+This guide provides a comprehensive step-by-step approach to create a generic Vapor application manually and then set it up with an optimal implementation environment using modern DevOps practices.
+Initially, you will manually create a basic Vapor application, which serves as a robust foundation for further development.
+Following this, the guide details how to establish a scalable and flexible environment for your application, leveraging Docker to manage all services, including Nginx, PostgreSQL, and the envisioned future integration of Redis and RedisAI.

+By configuring GitHub Actions, the guide ensures automated setup, testing, and deployment, facilitating a seamless workflow from development to production.
+This setup guarantees continuous integration and continuous deployment (CI/CD), offering complete flexibility and scalability as your application grows.
+Through the detailed steps provided, you will achieve a streamlined and efficient development process, ready to accommodate future enhancements and integrations.

 ### Vision and Goals